attilammagyar/toys/llm-vs-dsp-programming/README.md

    algorithm, will either reject it with flawed reasoning, or implement it badly.

- * An LLM by definition is a statistical model which contains a distillation of the average programmer from numerous code bases and forum threads.
+ * An LLM by definition is a statistical model which happens to contain a distillation of the average programmer from numerous code bases and forum threads.
 When an experienced software developer is [pair programming](https://en.wikipedia.org/wiki/Pair_programming)